lilyball/textmate-bundles/Bundles/R Console (Rdaemon).tmbundle/Support/lib/help.markdown

      - press <button>Close Device</button> to close that device (`dev.off`)
      - press <button>Close All Devices</button> to close all device (`graphics.off`)
      - press <button>Refresh</button> to refresh the window.
-     - press <button>Save</button> to save it.
+     - press <button>Open</button> to open it in the default PDF viewer.

-       Formats:
-          - __pdf__ - it will copy the shown pdf to the chosen destination without any modifications (you also can drag and drop the image directly)
-          - __eps__ - it uses `dev.copy2eps` to generate the eps which will be saved to the chosen destination without any modifications
-          - __all other formats__ - it will convert the PDF into an image by using `sips`.
-Up to now it will generate pixel images with 150 dpi.

      - ***Hint*** To create a transparent PDF, open a `png(bg = "transparent")` device, fill it with the desired data, and open the Graphic Manager.

 -    __View Active Graphic Device as PDF__

-      Executes `dev.print(pdf)` and opens the created PDF file in Preview.
+      Executes `quartz.save()` and opens the created PDF file in the default PDF viewer.
 You can change the default PDF viewer by setting the shell variable `TM_RdaemonPDFVIEWER` to e.g. "PDFView" or "Safari".

 -    __New Quartz Device__